payu-india/CMS-Chatbot/reference/split settlements/refund-apis-split-settlements/subvention_refund_aggregator_api.md

 next:
   description: ''
 ---
-This API will helps in posting only subvention amount refunds.
+This API will help in posting only subvention amount refunds.
 Also, transaction refunds must be initiated beforehand to get these refunds processed.
 Subvention Refund of the given transaction will not be allowed otherwise.

 > 📘 Note:
 >
 > Subvention Refunds will only be processed if it is activated on the respective merchant by PayU.

 HTTP Method: **POST**